Musculoskeletal Imaging and Interventions

 Mallinckrodt Institute of Radiology’s number and variety of interventional procedures is unique and includes vertebral augmentation; percutaneous tumor therapy using radiofrequency ablation, cryoablation and microwave ablation; bone and soft-tissue biopsy; and joint injection and aspiration.
 In addition, fellows perform spine procedures including facet injection, and central epidural and transforaminal steroid injections.
 Fellows learn through daily case exposure, independent learning, lectures and instructional hands-on procedural sessions.

-Musculoskeletal Imaging Fellow
+Musculoskeletal Imaging and Interventions Fellow

-Musculoskeletal Imaging Fellow
+Musculoskeletal Imaging and Interventions Fellow

-Musculoskeletal Imaging Fellow
+Musculoskeletal Imaging and Interventions Fellow

-Musculoskeletal Imaging Fellow
+Musculoskeletal Imaging and Interventions Fellow

-Musculoskeletal Imaging Fellow
+Musculoskeletal Imaging and Interventions Fellow

 • Six fellows are accepted into the program per academic year